 Add Subtitles: You can add subtitles to any video right from inside the app.
 And it is very easy to operate.

 Share Online: Using the software, you can directly share your video to social networks like Facebook, YouTube, etc. However, it needs an addon app named Share Online.

 Auto Convert: You can specify folders and videos added to those folders will get converted to the desired conversion parameter automatically.

 So How does Movavi stand out as a reliable Video Converter software?

 Things I liked:

 The very first thing about Movavi that I liked is the different types of conversion options available.
-You can use it to convert your video into mp4, avi, mpeg, mov, mp3, 3gp and more.
-You can also upscale your HD video to Full HD, UHD 4k and more.
-It serves as a hub of all your conversion needs at one place.
+You can use it to convert your video into mp4, avi, MPEG, mov, mp3, 3gp, and more.
+You can also upscale your HD video to Full HD, UHD 4k, and more.
+It serves as a hub of all your conversion needs in one place.

 The next thing I liked is that they spent time in designing the software in the most comfortable way possible.
 It did not take me more than 2 minutes to understand the different options, and I converted my first video to 5 minutes.
 This is made for noobs.
 It does the job, pretty straightforward.

 The next thing I liked about it is the quick tools available for cropping, rotating the video, or adjusting brightness or contrast.
 Two things I liked the most is the subtitle tool and the noise reduction tool.
 Using the subtitle tool, you can build a subtitle for any video you edit.

 Finally, I liked the video processing speed.
 It is really fast.
 Also, it doesn’t eat up chunks of RAM or slow down the computer.